Code-Institute-Submissions/the-shamans-cat/README.md

 - Contact - Contact Form with privacy statement.

 ### User stories
-1. As a first-time site visitor, I can find what I am looking for easily and find the site engaging and can book a session or return at a future date.
+1. As a first-time site visitor, I can find what I am looking for easily and find the site engaging.
+I can contact the practitioner to book a session or return to the site at a future date.
 2. As a site visitor, I can easily use the navigation bar to find out more details on shamanic energy healing and decide if I want to contact this practitioner.
-3. As a site visitor, I can view the credentials of this shamanic healer, and decide if I want to contact them for a session or more information.
+3. As a site visitor, I can view the credentials of this shamanic healer, and decide if I want to contact them for a session or for more information.
 4. As a recommended potential client, I can find out about the shamanic practitioner, what sessions entail, read testimonials, view the pricing and then make contact via the contact form.
 5. As a potential client looking for a shamanic energy healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.
 6. As a returning visitor, deciding to work with the practitioner, I can find the pricing and contact details easily.